Jenny Chuasiriporn: Amateur career

 In addition to her 1998 U.S. Open success, Chuasiriporn was runner-up at the 1998 U.S. Women's Amateur.
-Chuasiriporn was also a member of the 1998 Curtis Cup winning team.
+She was also a member of the 1998 Curtis Cup winning team.

+In 1999, she led the Blue Devils to the 1999 NCAA golf title.
+Overall, she finished her college career as a four-time All-American.

-Post-college career
+Professional career

-Chuasiriporn played on various mini-tours after college.
+In 1999, Chuasiriporn turned professional.
+She played on various mini-tours after college.

 In 2005, she went back to college to study nursing at the University of Maryland.
 She received a master's degree from Virginia Commonwealth University and became a nurse practitioner in 2010.
 She lives in Virginia with her husband, physician Robert Betts, and practices under her legal name, Wanalee Betts.

-Chuasiriporn was inducted into Duke's athletic hall of fame in 2011.
+Awards and honors

+In 2011, she entered the Duke University Athletic Hall of Fame.